Hanmer Springs: Hot spring

-Heat exchangers cool the water down to a range of 32-42°C for use in the bathing pools.
+The high temperatures in the springs are attributed to rapid uplift of basement rocks that form the Southern Alps and nearby elevated regions.
+There is up to 10 mm uplift each year along the central Alpine Fault region, reducing to between 2 and 5 mm per year where the Hope Fault is located.
+The uplift is caused by the oblique collision between continental crust of the Australian plate west of the Alpine Fault, and continental crust of the Pacific plate.
+This collision is forcing the Pacific plate continental crust up the Alpine Fault plane and bending the edge of the Australian plate down under the weight of extra rock.
+The heat from uplifted basement rocks brought up to shallow levels may include minor amounts of heat generated by fault shearing.

+The heated water, under pressure, rises up through faults and interconnected fractures losing heat by conduction and by mixing with cooler surface meteoric waters.
+When the water is discharged from the borehole at the Hanmer Springs thermal pools complex its temperature is 52 C. Since the spring's description in 1859, the natural upward flow of heated water has diminished and it is currently drawn from a borehole at about 70 m depth - depending on seasonal fluctuations.
+Heat exchangers cool the water down to a range of 32–42 C for use in the bathing pools.
 The Hanmer Springs Thermal Pools Reserve Management Plan 2011 states that the draw-off of thermal water will be limited to 17.5 litres per second until the year 2039.

 The thermal water from the springs contains methane gas.
 When the water is brought to the surface the gas is released.
 In the early period of the development of the springs, the gas was captured and stored for use in heating, lighting and cooking in the sanitorium.
 A gasometer installed in 1898 is listed as one of the historic items within the Queen Mary Hospital (Former) and Hanmer Springs Thermal Reserve Historic Area.
 In 2018, the pool complex commissioned a microturbine to generate electricity from the gas, reducing the electricity consumption of the complex, and avoiding the release of 100,000 cubic metres of methane into the atmosphere each year.

 Demographics

 Hanmer Springs

-Hanmer Springs is described by Statistics New Zealand as a rural settlement and covers 4.01 km2.
+Hanmer Springs is described by Stats NZ as a rural settlement and covers 4.01 km2.
 It had an estimated population of as of with a population density of people per km^{2}.